Skip to main content

 Date Speaker Affiliation Title

-Nov 20 Jianqiao Xia Harvard TBA
+Nov 20 Jianqiao Xia Harvard Equivalence of Hecke Categories with Deeper Level Structures

 Nov 17-19 Workshop on geometric representation theory and moduli spaces

-Nov 3 Thomas Lam Michigan TBA
+Nov 3 Thomas Lam Michigan Monotone links in the DAHA and EHA

 Sep 8 Mikhail Kapranov IPMU N-spherical functors and categorification of Euler’s continuants